Silesian Piasts: Silesian Piasts and Poland

 The Silesian Piasts formed the oldest branch of the first Polish royal dynasty.
 This was the reason that even after the fragmentation of Poland their interest in Polish matters was still strong.
 Norman Davies stated that the dynastic loyalty of all Piast dukes as well as a single ecclesiastic organisation still secured the unity of the divided Kingdom of Poland.
 In his opinion the alleged "will" to separate from Poland is contradicted by the continuous involvement of the Silesian Piasts in Polish affairs.
 He remarks that the dukes of Silesia did not break their connections with their relatives in the rest of Poland.
 The most visible evidence of this is said to be the fact that in the 13th century three Silesian Dukes – Henry I, Henry II and Henry IV – took control of Kraków and therefore of the senior throne of the whole of Poland.

 In Davies' opinion, the Germanisation of Silesia did not necessarily mean a desire to move apart from Poland.
 He suggests that it was more likely a way to satisfy the Silesian Piasts' ambitions inside Poland.
 The planned introduction of German settlers would strengthen Silesia, and also the Silesian Piast claims to the senioral throne in Kraków.
 Only when the Silesian Piasts' ambitions to rule in Kraków were thwarted did they decide to set their province on a different course.

+According to German scholars, by the 14th century, the Silesian Piasts were viewed as Germans on par with the other dukes of the Holy Roman Empire, at least to a much larger degree than dukes of Bohemia and Moravia.